Work organizational goals: Why do we need them? How do we reach them?

 “Coming together is a beginning.
 Keeping together is progress.
 Working together is success.” — Henry Ford

 The real indicator of management failure is not realizing what all you can achieve with the collective efforts of your team.
-This is why, early on, you must set some ground rules and some definitive goals so that your team has a direction to work in and an achievement to look forward to.
+This is why, early on, you must set some ground rules and some definitive organizational goals so that your team has a direction to work in and an achievement to look forward to.

 In simpler terms, work organizational goals are such goals that will bring prosperity and order to the functioning of the whole organization when all teams work together to achieve these collective objectives.